Steev93/rd-gangmap/README.md

-NoPixel Territory map
+Red Dog Territory map
 ====
 [Live page](https://skyrossm.github.io/np-gangmap/)
-This interactive (Google) map shows you the location of current NoPixel territory/gang zones.
+This interactive (Google) map shows you the location of current Red Dog territory/gang zones.

 ## How to submit new locations
 1. Right click on the map to add points.